 Your liver detoxifies harmful substances in two steps.
 The first step, called Phase 1 liver detoxification, is using enzymes and oxygen to burn toxins, partially breaking them down making them water-soluble for easier elimination.
-The second step called Phase 2 combines these partially processed toxins with amino acids to make them less harmful and to be removed from the body through watery fluids like bile and urine.
+The second step, Phase 2, combines these partially processed toxins with amino acids to make them less harmful and to be removed from the body through watery fluids like bile and urine.
 It is extremely important that both steps be in balance and are working efficiently.

-During Phase 1, free radicals are produced which, if excessive, can damage the liver cells.
+During Phase 1, the body produces free radicals which, if excessive, can damage the liver cells.

 If Phase 2 is sluggish, then these partially processed toxins aren’t eliminated causing build up in your body.
 These partially processed toxins are free radicals in nature, which are more damaging than the original toxins.

 When you expose your body to high alcohol, smoking, processed foods, or environmental toxins (think pesticides, household chemicals, toxic makeup), this second stage slows down and prevents the liver from handling the load, increasing toxin build-up systemically.